rotki/docs/contribution-guides/index.md

 ## Bug Reporting

+You can report issues directly from within rotki via **Help & Support** (in the app sidebar) > **Report Issue**.
+This opens a dialog where you enter a title and description, then choose to submit via GitHub (pre-fills a bug report template), a Google Form, or email.
+If you prefer, you can also report issues through GitHub or Discord as described below.

 Before reporting an issue, make sure to check the issue tracker for similar ones.
 If this is a new issue, then use the [proper template](https://github.com/rotki/rotki/issues/new?template=bug_report.md) providing a detailed description about:

 - **Problem**: What happened and what you were expecting to happen instead.